 Two years later, a study had turmeric extract mixed into a skin cream and then applied to the skin for six weeks.
 Results showed that the cream protected the skin from the sun and also improved its ability to naturally moisturize itself.
 The researchers suggested that the extract could be incorporated into sunscreen formulas.

 2. Helps Reduce Acne

 Turmeric appears to have natural oil-controlling properties.
 In 2013, researchers studied the effects of cream with turmeric extract on acne sufferers.
 They first evaluated the amount of oil, or sebum, on the skin of the volunteers.
-They then gave some the cream with the turmeric, and others a cream without turmeric.
+They then gave some participants the cream with the turmeric, and others cream without turmeric.